AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

-You're probably here because you visited the mit.edu page on [Zotero at MIT: Zotero with LaTeX and BibTeX](http://libguides.mit.edu/c.php?g=176000&p=1159208), and you want to learn about the [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex/wiki) that page linked to.
+You're probably here because you visited the mit.edu page on [Zotero at MIT: Zotero with LaTeX and BibTeX](http://libguides.mit.edu/c.php?g=176000&p=1159208), and you want to learn about the [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex/wiki) utility that page linked to.
 If you want to find out what Better BibTeX can do for you, you can visit the [documentation](https://github.com/retorquere/zotero-better-bibtex/wiki), but if you just want to download Better BibTeX for Zotero, you can find the latest release [here](https://github.com/retorquere/zotero-better-bibtex/releases/latest).